HerrmannM/HDP/README.md

 ```

 ## Compiling and launching
 After cloning the repo, launch the following commands.
 ```
 ant
 java -Xmx1g -cp "bin:lib/*:lib/commons-math3-3.6.1/*"  monash.ml.hdp.testing.Test2LevelsExampleHeartAttack
 ```
 This will run a simple example with a small toy dataset and then learning the probability distribution.

+### Getting a cross-platform jar
+Simply entering `ant` creates a jar file that you can execute in most environments in dist/HDP.jar.

+### Memory Consumption
+You may want to allow the JVM to use more memory if you are working with large models.
+Use the `Xmx` flag to increase the JVM memory.
+For example, `java -Xmx4g`.

 ## Using it for your own library
 The code available at `src/monash/ml/hdp/testing/Test2LevelsExampleHeartAttack.java`